Directed Energy Deposition forms parts by melting material as it is being deposited using a laser, electron beam or plasma arc.

 Typical directed energy deposition applications

-DED is already utilised in key industries like aerospace, defence, oil & gas, as well as the marine industry, for example, aircraft frames and structures, refractory metal components, ballistic material tooling repair and reconditioning and marine propulsion, etc.
+DED is already utilised in key industries like aerospace, defence, oil & gas, and the marine industry, for example, aircraft frames and structures, refractory metal components, ballistic material tooling repair and reconditioning and, marine propulsion, etc.

 Like any other subtractive manufacturing process, parts made using DED can be heat-treated, hot-isostatic-pressed, machined, or finished in any customary manner, which opens various new applications.
 Most of the hybrid manufacturing systems use DED and have increased in popularity.